murapix/The-Modding-Tree/docs/main-mod-info.md

         "discordName" is the text on the link, and "discordLink" is the url of an invite.
 If you're using a Discord invite, please make sure it's set to never expire.

-    - offlineLimit: The maximum amount of offline time that the player can accumulate, in hours.
-Any extra time is lost. (a number)

-        This is useful because most of these mods are fast-paced enough that too much offline time ruins the balance, such as the time in between updates.
-That is why I suggest developers disable offline time on their own savefile.

     - initialStartPoints: A Decimal for the amount of points a new player should start with.

 - VERSION is used to describe the current version of your mod.
 It contains: